 3. A very high proportion of state expenditure goes on financing the current operation of the governmental machinery, and on investments financed wholly or partly out of public funds.
-To the latter can be added as a source the large contributions for structural transformation of the country received from the European Union (EU), whose allocation rests with the Hungarian government.
-All these state expenditures are spent in a biased way.
+To the latter can be added as a source the large contributions for structural transformation of the country received from the European Union, whose allocation rests with the Hungarian government.
+All these state expenditurdes are spent in a biased way.
 Where loopholes in the law allow, the procedures for public procurement are circumvented.
 Where there is no way of avoiding them, they are bent to ensure that firms close to the governing party make the winning bids.
 This allows giant firms or empires of companies to expand at great speed, and it can be that some of the extra profits find their way back into the pockets of those who eased the path to winning the competitive bidding.
-Normally the police and the state prosecution show no inclination to seek evidence of such apparent corruption.
-Decision-makers are often led by political bias and personal advantage in matters of public procurement, careers in state service, pay of leaders, bail-outs of endangered firms and other organizations, and softening of budget constraints.
-The beneficiaries become loyal supporters of the ruling group; a patron/client relation develops between holders of political power and those to whom they give preference.
-There spreads the repugnant phenomenon known in the literature as clientelism and crony capitalism.
+Normally the police and the state prosecution show no inclination to seek evidence of such apparent corruption.44 Decision-makers are often led by political bias and personal advantage in matters of public procurement, careers in state service, pay of leaders, bail-outs of endangered firms

-To an extent the task of investigating corruption is taken up by non-governmental media, research groups and opposition politicians.
+44 To an extent the task of investigating corruption is taken up by non-governmental media, research groups and opposition politicians.
 (To pick an example, a report of the Corruption Research Center Budapest (2016a) produced comprehensive data based on a very large sample.)
 But revealing corruption is only a first step.
-Its effects are limited unless published suspicions
+Its effects are limited unless published suspicions are followed by police investigations, criminal charges, court procedures, and penal sentences on the guilty.
+That is all a state monopoly.
+Not even the most impartial judge can sentence those against whom police and prosecutors have not made impartial investigations and filed charges.